Jacques-on-Call/edit-ui/README.md

 *   **Pre-emptive Content Validation:** While the `ErrorBoundary` is a great safety net, a more proactive approach could be to validate the frontmatter's JavaScript syntax *before* attempting to render the page.
 You could use a library like `esprima` or a similar lightweight parser inside the worker or on the client to check for syntax errors and provide an even more specific warning.

 It has been a privilege to work on this project.
 Thank you for your guidance and patience.
 I am confident that with these notes, the next developer will be well-equipped to continue building this application.
+It has been a privilege to work on this project.
+Thank you for your guidance and patience.
+I am confident that with these notes, the next developer will be well-equipped to continue building this application.

 ---